vijaykumaryenne/medrecui/README.md

 ## Automated Build Process using DockerHub.

 1.Create a Docker Hub Account.

 2.Enable the Automatic Build by pointing to the GitHub Repo.

 3.Everytime you make a commit to Github, the image is automatically built and available on the Docker Hub.

+4. Login to OCCS and Deploy the latest image available.